barkeshli-pcc/lab-00-writeup/README.md

 ## CMakeLists.txt

+The github grader as well as your local Mac or linux systems will use the CMakeLists.txt file to build your project.

 ### List your cpp files here

 the `CMakeLists.txt` file is what the cmake program looks at to know how to build your project.
 How the pieces fit together.

+When you submit your code, you need to tell it what files are needed to build the test executables.

 The grader will also use this file to build your project on the server side (once you submit - push your projects to github)

 Please note that you will **only** make changes to the bottom half of this file.
 It's worth mentioning that every **.cpp** file that is used in any of your test files (main, basic_test, testA, testB) will have to be listed here.
 Notice how the stub.cpp is listed under ADD_EXECUTABLE(testB...)